 Joshua Mersky, PhD

-- Ph.D., Social Welfare, Minor and Certificate in Prevention Science, University of Wisconsin-Madison, 2006
+- Ph.D., Social Welfare, University of Wisconsin-Madison, 2006

 - MSW, Social Work, Virginia Commonwealth University, 2001

 - B.A., History, University of Mary Washington, 1995

 - 9/30/21-9/29/25.
 Maternal, Infant, and Early Childhood Home Visiting Grant Program Funding: U.S. DHHS, Health Resources and Services Administration.
 Role: Principal Investigator